Skip to main content Scroll Top

 • A few small accessory carabiners (handy to clip drink bottles etc)

-• Head Torch with spare batteries or USB rechargable
+• Head Torch with spare batteries or USB rechargeable

 • Waterproofing system for your backpack – Sleeping bag and warm layers must be waterproof, this could be with dry compression bags or simply just a heavy-duty garbage bag